 The Irish Wake attempts to explain in a family-friendly way many of the customs and traditions associated with the 3-day period of mourning as it was observed in Ireland.
 More information about Cathy Jo’s stories and the Irish Wake can be found at www.irishteller.com.

 Michael Vignoles, based in Galway, Ireland, is a musician and maker of traditional Uilleann pipes and bodhran drums.
-He will be joining the Dayton Celtic Festival for a third year for workshops on his instruments, as well as conversation and demonstrations throughout the weekend.
+He will be joining the Dayton Celtic Festival for a fourth year of workshops on his instruments, as well as conversation and demonstrations throughout the weekend.
 To learn more, please visit his website at www.michaelvignoles.com or email him at firstname.lastname@example.org.

 Rugby first came to Dayton, Ohio, in the fall of 1969 when a group of University of Dayton students played their first rugby match.
 In the years that followed, the interest in the sport evolved to establish official club rugby in 1973 and squads in the Dayton area have been successful ever since.
 In 1979, Dayton rugby saw the creation of the first women's squad, and in 1999, it was reformed into the present-day women’s team.
 Today, DARC is a rugby union club dedicated to the promotion and growth of the sport.
 They play their home games at Dayton Rugby Grounds located at 620 Shiloh Dr. in Dayton.
 For more information on how to get involved, or even just to come out and watch one of their matches, visit www.daytonrugby.com